hinfeyg2/CustomerRecords/README.md

 ```$ python CustomerRecords.py```

 ### Tests
 Testing is done with Python's [unittest](https://docs.python.org/3/library/unittest.html#module-unittest) testing framework.
-They can be run with the following command :
+They can be run with the following command:
 ```$ python test.py```